dhamidi/proompt/README.md

 - **4-level prompt hierarchy**: directory, project, project-local, and user level prompts
 - **Placeholder substitution**: Use `${VAR}` and `${VAR:-default}` syntax in your prompts
-- **Interactive workflow**: Pick prompts, fill in placeholders via your editor, and get the processed result
+- **Interactive workflow**: Pick prompts, edit variables and template content via markdown with YAML frontmatter
 - **Multiple storage locations**: Store prompts at different scopes for different use cases

 ## Installation